THE LAB IS MAINLY FOCUSING ON THE FOLLOWING TOPICS

-WAT is a critical metabolic organ that contributes to energy storage, endocrine homeostasis, and metabolic flexibility by efficiently storing the surplus of fuel and quickly mobilising lipids/energy to supply peripheral organs.
-In the context of the current obesity epidemic, the demands imposed on the expandability and functionality of WAT are paramount, overwhelming WAT capacity to store and mobilise fat promoting the development of metabolic comorbidities.
+WAT is a critical metabolic organ that contributes to energy storage, endocrine homeostasis and metabolic flexibility by efficiently storing surplus fuel and quickly mobilising lipids/energy to supply peripheral organs.
+In the context of obesity, we are not asking why obese patients develop comorbidities, but rather how to make them resilient and promote healthy expansion in the face of comorbidities.
+We hypothesise that this depends on the mechanisms that keep adipose tissue healthy regardless of its size.

-To answer this question we will
+To answer this question, we will:

 Stefania Carobbio